ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-3) The advantage of the asynchronous `CompletableFuture`-based solution is that the independent tasks are executed in parallel, and the dependent tasks are pipelined using a fluent interface.
-The disadvantage of this solution is that the parallel code may be difficult to understand.
+3) The advantage of the asynchronous implementation based on `CompletableFuture` is shorter execution time (because some tasks run in parallel too) and more fluent code.
+The disadvantage of this implementation is that the more powerful CompletableFuture API is at the same time more difficult to learn.

 ```